Can I Eat Expired Sumac?

 Expert Source

-"According to the FDA, ground sumac should be stored in a cool, dry place away from heat sources and direct sunlight to maintain its quality and flavor for up to 2 years."
+"According to USDA guidelines, ground sumac should be stored in a cool, dark place away from heat sources and used within 6 months for best quality."

 Fresh Sumac